ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 ## TL;DR

+- Use HDT if you have big static datasets and want the best performance and compression.
+- Use Hex-Tuples if you want high performance in JS with dynamic, non-static data.
 - Use N-Triples / N-Quads if you want decent performance and high compatibility.
-- Use HDT if you have big static datasets and want the best performance.
 - Use JSON-LD if you want to improve your exsting JSON API, and don't need performant RDF parsing.
 - Use Turtle if you want to manually read & edit your RDF.
 - Use Notation3 if you need RDF rules.
 - Use RDFa to extend your existing HTML pages.
 - Use RDF/XML if you need to use XML.
-- If you can, support all of them.
+- If you can, support all of them and use content negotation.